Bangkok·Temple Tours

 Phra Mondop — The Library of Sacred Manuscripts

-Phra Mondop library of sacred manuscripts inside Grand Palace Bangkok
+Phra Mondop library of sacred manuscripts inside Grand Palace Bangkok — mother-of-pearl inlay shutters

 Phra Mondop — built to house Thailand's most sacred Buddhist scriptures, its mother-of-pearl window shutters took royal craftsmen decades to complete by hand.